Tornevall/tornelib-php-netcurl/README.md

-# NETCURL 6.1-series
+# NETCURL 6.1

 [Full documents are located here](https://docs.tornevall.net/x/KwCy)

 ## Compatibility span (Supported PHP versions)

-This library is compatible with PHP releases up to PHP 7.3.
-However, it is no longer entire clear on how far back in history we actually reach.
-PHP 5.3 has been confirmed, but there are no longer any guarantee for anything to work with PHP-releases where the official support has been expired for several years.

-## Self compatibility

-This library should (or probably must) be compatible with NetCURL 6.0 - NetCURL 6.1 is just a better cleaned up release of 6.0 as I'm convinced that data can be picked up differently and faster than in the prior version.
-Besides of this, there's a need of far better way handling customized ip interfaces since this module will be part of the upcoming project NETFILTER and a anti proxy scanner.
+This library is compatible with PHP releases from version 5.4 up to PHP 7.3 (because of the old grumpy developer coding syntax).
+Since the whole PHP 5 series are going obsolete you should however consider upgrading if not already done.
+It has also been built with NETCURL 6.0 in mind, where older engines may be replaced without any breaks.

 ### Requirements and dependencies

-In its initial state, there shoule not be any requirement as this module should find its own way out on the internet.
-Prior versions of NETCURL had basic requirements in CURL (that's why it's called NETCURL).
-However, CURL support should not actually be required as there are fallbacks to internal PHP functions where it is necessary.
+In its initial state, there are basically no requirements as this module tries to pick the best available driver when running.
+The prior version (6.0) has a basic CURL requirement (that's why it's called NETCURL) with some kind of unstated fallback to other drivers.

 ### What NETCURL should support